About Right Connections

 “I don’t have anything.”

 After three days he stopped over at my desk at 6:45 on a Thursday morning and asked me if I could stop into his office.
 I was so excited.
 I grabbed my notepad and excitedly walked my way over to his office, happy that I would be able to be a part of the solution to whatever this big thing was.
 When I sat down at the desk, he shut the door behind me, sat down across from me and said “Jim, I’ve lost the support for training and development and I no longer have a job for you.”
 I have come to learn that these were very key words that were chosen carefully.
 Of course, the next words out of my mouth were “You’ve got to be kidding me.”
 He said “I wish I was.”
 It was like a bomb went off in my stomach.
 After some of the reality started to sink in, I asked “What would you like me to do now?
 I’ve had 14 different functions and reported to 11 different managers, would you like me to do some recruiting or something else?”
 He said, “I don’t have anything.
 And anything I give you would be viewed as legacy work.”
 Those were also very carefully chosen keywords that held clues as to why I was being let go.
 And it had everything to do with my DISC and driving forces profile.
-But mostly, my inability manage the implications of my style…due to lack of awareness.
+But mostly, my inability to manage the implications of my style…due to lack of awareness.

 How did I end up here, you ask?
-After 4 long years of trying to figure out what to do next and no resumes landing anywhere that might be remotely desirable.
-I was able to be a guinea pig for someone who was going through a very professional coach training program.
-At the end of this guinea pig trial.
-The coach asked me, “So what have you learned?”.
-I said “I have learned that I want to be a coach, like you!”
+After 4 long years of trying to figure out what to do next and no resumes landing anywhere that might be remotely desirable, I was able to be a guinea pig for someone who was going through a very professional coach training program.
+At the end of this guinea pig trial, the coach asked me, “So what have you learned?”I said, “I have learned that I want to be a coach, like you!”
 Through relationships and networking, I was able to run through a TriMetrix HD assessment with a relatively new associate, who was starting a coaching business where I became the second employee.
 That changed everything.
 After a three hour debrief it became very clear why I lost my job of 21 years.
 Passionate Instinctive, Structured, and Collaborative, combined with 100 Steady, 5 Dominance, 86 Influence and a mid range Compliance – there is not one ounce of leadership in my natural style anywhere!
 And I have to be told when to get angry.

 My inability to understand the implications of this extreme nonchalant, laissez-faire, natural style is what kicked me out of the nest.
 The fruit doesn’t fall far from the tree, and it’s exacerbated by the environment you grow up in.
 Funny how I made it work for 21 years!!
 Thirteen years later, I was able to network with the CFO of the organization that let me go.
 I said to him, “You were in the meeting where the discussion happened about what to do with Jim Carr.
 Before I could ask the question, he answered.
 “Jim, we just didn’t know what you did.
 No one was working with you, and we told your boss to repurpose you.”
 My boss of course, took those three days to decide what to do.
 He correctly decided to terminate through position elimination.
 Now, I may have been a little bit further behind in the awareness column than most people, as I’d come to find out.
 But I truly believe that everyone needs to go through some level of what I went through.